Assistant Professor of Marketing

 Fax: 618| 453-7747

-Jaehon Lee joined the Department of Marketing at Southern Illinois University in 2014.
-He teaches Consumer Behavior (MKTG 305) and Promotion Management (MKTG 363).
-Lee enjoys being part of the CoB.
-“Working with wonderful colleagues and inquisitive students is one of the many privileges that I most value at the College of Business.
-These people make our college a unique place not just to achieve academic goals as a professional, but also to grow together as a person” he said.
+Lee currently teaches undergraduate level courses, Consumer Behavior and Promotion Management, and graduate level courses, Global Marketing (MBA) and Consumer Behavior Seminar (Ph.D.).
+He enjoys being part of CoB.
+“Working with inquisitive students and wonderful colleagues is one of the many privileges that I enjoy at the College of Business.
+These people make our college a unique place to grow together” he said.

-Prior to joining, he was an assistant professor of marketing at the University of Houston–Clear Lake.
-He earned a Ph.D. in business administration with a concentration on marketing from the University of Texas at San Antonio, an MS in marketing from the University of Alabama, an MBA from Seoul National University, and a BA in business administration from Sogang University, Seoul, Korea.
+Lee earned a Ph.D. in Marketing with a focus on Consumer Behavior from the University of Texas at San Antonio, an MS from the University of Alabama, an MBA from Seoul National University, and a BA in Business Administration from Sogang University, Seoul, Korea.

 Lee, Jaehoon and L. J. Shrum (2012), “Conspicuous Consumption versus Charitable Behavior in Response to Social Exclusion: A Differential Needs Explanation,” Journal of Consumer Research, 39(October), 530-544.